Divorce Financial Settlement Solicitors

 What is a consent order?

-A consent order is the financial remedy order and is a legally binding document reflecting what you and your former spouse have agreed in terms of the financial settlement of the matrimonial assets.
-The order is made by the court and will permanently sever financial ties between spouses, save for any ongoing obligation as stipulated in the consent order such as maintenance.
+A consent order is a financial remedy order.
+It is a legally binding document reflecting what you and your former spouse have agreed regarding the financial settlement of the matrimonial assets.
+The court makes the order and will permanently sever financial ties between spouses, save for any ongoing obligation as stipulated in the consent order, such as maintenance.

-Where finances are contested by parties the Court will impose a financial remedy order.
+Where parties contest finances, the Court will impose a financial remedy order.

 What comes first divorce or financial settlement?